npm/npmo-docs/troubleshooting/faq.md

 primary server.

 For more details, see replication for [Backups and HA](../tutorials/backups-and-ha.md).

+## What should I do if npm Enterprise binds to the wrong IP address?

+In rare situations, npm Enterprise may bind to the wrong `Daemon Address` for the cluster of services that it provisions.
+To fix this, manually configure the IP address:

+### On Centos/RHEL

+1. edit `/etc/sysconfig/replicated`, set `PRIVATE_ADDRESS` to the appropriate value.
+2. edit `/etc/sysconfig/replicated-operator`, set `PRIVATE_ADDRESS` to the appropriate value.
+3. `sudo systemctl restart replicated replicated-operator`, to reload the environment.

+### On Ubuntu/Debian

+1. edit `/etc/default/replicated`, set `PRIVATE_ADDRESS` to the appropriate value.
+2. edit `/etc/default/replicated-operator`, set `PRIVATE_ADDRESS` to the appropriate value.
+3. `sudo service replicated stop && sudo service replicated-operator stop && sudo service replicated start && sudo service replicated-operator start`, to reload the environment.

 ## What's the difference between a scoped package and an unscoped package?